ICC Champions Trophy Winners

 Who won the latest edition of the ICC Champions Trophy?

-Pakistan won the latest edition of the ICC Champions Trophy, defeating India by 180 runs.
+India won the latest edition of the ICC Champions Trophy, New Zealand by 4 wickets.

 Who won the first edition of the ICC Champions Trophy?